projectara/greybus-spec/source/control.rst

 ------------------------------------

-The Greybus control hot unplug operation is sent by the SVC to the AP to notify it that a module has been removed from the endo.
+The Greybus control hot unplug operation is sent by the SVC to the AP to notify it that a module has been removed from the Endo.

 Greybus Control Hot Unplug Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^